Funded Pre-Endowment Period Events by Cluster

 Mellon Collaborator (MC1)

-October 22-23, 2018: Mellon Collaborator, Cornell University and Syracuse University
+October 22-23, 2018: "Authority and Utility in Spinoza: From Epicureanism to Neoliberalism?," Cornell University and Syracuse University

-Dimitris Vardoulakis, Western Sydney University, will visit Cornell University and deliver a lecture in the Society of the Humanities as part of his two campus visit in conjunction with Syracuse University and the PHI6 working group.
+Dimitris Vardoulakis of Western Sydney University will visit Cornell University on Monday, Oct.
+22 and deliver a lecture in the Society of the Humanities in conjunction with the PHI6 working group.
+He will also deliver a lecture on Tuesday, Oct.
+23 at Syracuse University.